eugen15/diffie-hellman-cpp/README.md

 # Diffie-Hellman CPP

-This is a C++ Diffie-Hellman implementation based on boost::multiprecision::cpp_int.
-The output/input data format is compatible with OpenSSL 3.x.x and LibreSSL 3.x.x.
-So you can exchange the p, g and public key with those libraries to derive the shared secret.
-The project can be compiled with support of any of the libraries to run some tests.
+Diffie-Hellman key exchange between OpenSSL 3, LibreSSL 3 and a custom C++ implementation.
+The custom implementation is based on boost::multiprecision::cpp_int.
 The project is just for fun.
+Also, you can use the project as an example of OpenSSL/LibreSSL Diffie-Hellman key exchange.
+The project can be compiled with either OpenSSL 3 or LibreSSL 3 support.

 ## Source code
 See below for the main classes.